Campaign Finance and Election Reform

 Protecting the Right to Vote

-Every day, the right to vote is being diminished and eroded in many states across our nation.
+Across the United States, the right to vote is under attack.
 New state laws have been enacted that restrict voter registration drives, eliminate same-day voter registration, reduce the early voting period, and require photo identification and proof of citizenship to vote.
-In total, thirty-four states have passed laws now requiring voters to show some kind of identification at the polls.
-These laws disproportionately impact young, elderly, minority, low-income, and disabled voters.
-The backward movement on voting rights is not confined to the states; the Supreme Court has also made it more difficult to ensure adequate protection from disenfranchisement.
+Thirty-four states have passed laws that requiring voters to show some kind of identification at the polls, which disproportionately impacts young, elderly, minority, low-income, and disabled voters.
+The rollback of voting rights is not confined to the states; the Supreme Court has also made it more difficult to ensure adequate protection from disenfranchisement in federal elections.

 Rep. Adam Schiff is a strong believer that the Voting Rights Act of 1965 has been enormously important in ensuring the right of Americans to vote.
 Section 5 of the Voting Rights Act required that nine states and many other counties and municipalities around the country with histories of voter discrimination obtain federal pre-clearance before changing voting laws.
 However, the Supreme Court in Shelby County v.
 Holder ruled that the formula to determine which jurisdictions must get pre-clearance is out of date.
 Immediately thereafter, Texas announced that a previously blocked voter identification law would go into effect and that redistricting maps would no longer need federal approval – actions that could seriously undermine minority voting rights in that state.